Moving to Arnhem, The Netherlands

 If you are thinking about moving to Arnhem, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Arnhem can vary greatly depending on the type and size of the property.
 As of recent data, the average price for a single-family home in Arnhem is around €300,000.
 For apartments, the average price is slightly lower, typically around €200,000.
-However, these prices can fluctuate based on factors such as location, condition of the property, and market trends," said one expat in Arnhem.
+However, these prices can fluctuate based on factors such as location, condition of the property, and market trends," commented one expat who made the move to Arnhem.

 Should I buy or rent a home in Arnhem?